Hager706/Ivolve_Training/linux-labs/lab6/README.md

-# Ansible Lab: Managing Playbooks and Inventory
+# Ansible Lab: Managing Ad-hoc command and Inventory
 This lab demonstrates how to set up and configure Ansible to manage remote servers using ad-hoc command and inventory files.
 The steps include installing Ansible, configuring the ansible.cfg file, creating an inventory file, and testing commands on remote servers.

 ## Objective